SaraFreitas02/SaraFreitas02/README.md

 - ...and always eager to learn more!

 ## 🚀 Projects
 The projects I have completed at the moment are simple in nature, serving the purpose of practice and exploration of various features within HTML, CSS, and JavaScript.
+Some examples are:

+- [Number Changer](https://sarafreitas02.github.io/NumberChanger.js-practice/): It provides a basic interface that allows users to choose a number and increase or decrease it with the click of buttons.
+- [Radio Button Message Generator](https://sarafreitas02.github.io/RadioBtnMsgGen.js-practice/): It is a JavaScript exploration, enabling dynamic messaging through radio button choices.
+- [Guess the Number Game](https://sarafreitas02.github.io/NumGuessGame/): It showcases a simple yet entertaining number-guessing game.

  I plan to continue working on more of such projects, with a concurrent aspiration to embark on larger and more complex endeavors.

-- [Simple Language Selector](https://github.com/SaraFreitas02/LanguageSelector.js-practice):  It features a basic language-switching function that allows users to choose between the English and Portuguese language by selcting the respective option on the selection feature.
-- [Simple Language Switcher](https://sarafreitas02.github.io/LanguageSwitcher.js-practice/): It features a basic language-switching function that allows users to toggle between English and Portuguese greetings by clicking corresponding buttons..
-- [Number Changer](https://sarafreitas02.github.io/NumberChanger.js-practice/): It provides a basic interface that allows users to choose a number and increase or decrease it with the click of buttons..

 ## 🌱 Goals

 I'm currently working on a [Vet Registration Form](https://sarafreitas02.github.io/Vet-Registration-Form/).